 The Human Rights Conference will be the most significant LGBTI+ conference in 2021.
 The conference is open for human rights defenders and activists, elected officials, academics, NGOs, media, Pride organizers and sports leaders in the field of LGBTI+ rights, and anybody else interested in the more in-depth LGBTI+ cause.
 Our goal is to include all representations under the LGBTI+-acronym in the program and to be highly aware of intersectionality in our planning.
 This includes representation in relation to geography, racialization, ethnicity, age, gender, disability, gender identity, gender expression, sexuality, religion, and appearance.

 The three-day conference takes place in a hybrid form with physical elements for participants in person and full online access to content sessions, to facilitate the engagement of as many people as possible.
-The program consists of special statements by High Officials and community members, 8 plenaries, over 50 Break Out Sessions, Network sessions and Meet and Greets.
+The program consists of special statements by high-level officials and community members, eight plenaries, over 40 break-out sessions, networking sessions and meet and greets.

 Content is being curated in ten topics: